MissionBit/MB_Portal/README.md

 ## Acknowledgments

-* Thank you Bob Ippolito and Juliana de Heer
+* Thank you Bob Ippolito and Juliana de Heer for their ideation and guidance on this project.

 # Getting Started With Mission Bit and Python-Django